WELCOME TO MAIN STREET

 what to expect

 Age-wise, we are blessed with good diversity of young, middle-aged, and elderly.
-Sunday morning attendance is currently between 30-50 people.
+Sunday morning attendance is currently around 50 people.
 Dress is also widely diverse, though most of our folks dress casually.
 People are friendly, and you will be sure to have several of our members come up to you personally with warm greetings.
 We begin our Sunday morning service at 10:30 AM.
 As we find our seats in the main building, we read Scripture and begin with a moment of silent confession to prepare our hearts for worship.

 The music we sing at MSBC is a blend of old and new.
 We love the doctrinally rich hymns of the sixteenth century, and we find blessing in the choruses of the twenty-first.
 Most of us who are comfortable with music from one particular era have discovered, while at MSBC, that we have come to enjoy other songs we had not previously encountered.
 We strongly prefer congregational singing, which emphasizes the gathered body singing praise to God with one voice, over performed music, which tends to spotlight the abilities of some while encouraging passivity in the rest.
 We have a wide variety of instrumentation, but the most important instrument is the unified voice of God's people.